• Skip to primary navigation

 Install a VPN everywhere

-It’s almost impossible to use a website or login without using a VPN software, it’s the kind of technology that encrypts the connections and keeps everything safe and hidden.
-Thus, the IP and other details will be kept hidden and no one will track your activities online, and even if there is a threat, it will be harder for people to see what website you visit and what data you exchange across a VPN.
+It’s almost impossible to use a website or log in without using VPN software.
+It’s the kind of technology that encrypts the connections and keeps everything safe and hidden.
+Thus, the IP and other details will be kept hidden and no one will track your activities online.
+Even if there is a threat, it will be harder for people to see what website you visit and what data you exchange across a VPN.

-Also, remember that securing one device while keeping other exposed is not a smart move to online security, so, secure all your devices like laptops, smartphones, and others.
-There are many options for iOS, Android and more.
+Also, remember that securing one device while keeping others exposed is not a smart move to online security.
+For that, secure all your devices like laptops, smartphones, and others.
+There are many options for iOS, Android, and more.

 Stop using public Wifi

-It’s not only because people can see what you send like details, but also because WiFi connection on its own is not secure as you expect, many lost their Facebook accounts simply because they though loving with a WiFi on the streets or in the malls is secure, it’s not in reality.
+It’s not only because people can see what you send like details, but also because WiFi connection on its own is not secure as you expect.
+Many users ost their Facebook accounts simply because they thought loving WiFi on the streets or in the malls is secure, but it’s not in reality.

-That being said, you may want to check news or information on Google using a public Wifi, and that’s OK, but if you want to login to any website, don’t do it there, you can log in when you’re at home and suit your private network.
+That being said, you may want to check news or information on Google using public Wifi, and that’s OK.
+However, if you want to log in to any website, don’t do it there, you can log in when you’re at home and suit your private network.

 Stop using weak passwords

-Using your date of birth or phone number as a password is not a smart way to keep your details safe, also, don’t save login detail on your web browser and think it’s secure, it’s not.
-Instead, make sure you use a complicated password with numbers, letters, capitalize and lowercase, that’s better and look for 10 characters at least.
+Using your date of birth or phone number as a password is not a smart way to keep your details safe.
+Also, don’t save login details on your web browser and think it’s secure, it’s not.
+Instead, make sure you use a complicated password with numbers, letters, capitalize, and lowercase, that’s better, and look for 10 characters at least.

 You don’t have to remember all the complex passwords, there are many trusted password manager tools you can install or create an online account with.
-These sophisticated tools use a higher level of encryption and so, they let you fill-in the login details with one click by detecting the site you’re sitting.
+These sophisticated tools use a higher level of encryption.
+That way, they let you fill in the login details with one click by detecting the site you’re visiting.

-Best of all, you can create as many long passwords as you want without evening remembering any of them.
-All you have to remember is the master passwords, and when you long with it, you can see all the last of the password you have and their allocated websites.
+Best of all, you can create as many long passwords as you want without even remembering any of them.
+All you have to remember is the master passwords, and when you log in with them, you can see all the last of the passwords you have and their allocated websites.

 Install a good security software

-Mac users have better security than Windows, so, if you have the Windows OS, you should get a powerful antivirus and make sure it’s up to date.
-The OS has a defended tool that checks for updates and security issues, but you don’t want to relay on their updates to protect your computer in real-time, look for other options like Kaspersky and Norton, they have good security solutions for laptops and mobile devices.
+Mac users have better security than Windows.
+If you have the Windows OS, you should get a powerful antivirus and make sure it’s up to date.
+The OS has a defense tool that checks for updates and security issues.
+But if you don’t want to rely on their updates to protect your computer in real-time, look for other options like Kaspersky and Norton.
+They have good security solutions for laptops and mobile devices.

 Do you trust smart devices at home?

-Lots of people use voice-controlled virtual assistants like Alexa and smart TV with endless devices, but all that comes with real security threats and privacy concerns.
-In fact, a smart device is connected to the Internet and that means, it’s like any other machine, able to be hacked and monitors without your permission.
+Lots of people use voice-controlled virtual assistants like Alexa and smart TV with endless devices.
+But all that comes with real security threats and privacy concerns.
+In fact, a smart device is connected to the Internet and that means, it’s like any other machine, able to be hacked and monitored without your permission.

-Voice assistants are dangerous all the way, and smart people don’t use them because they know what it means to let your home connected to the Internet and open the doors to hackers to see what you do and what you send.
+Voice assistants are dangerous all the time.
+In addition, smart people don’t use them because they know what it means to let your home be connected to the Internet and open the doors to hackers to see what you do and what you send.

 Stop sharing your phone number

-Next time someone asks you for the number, think twice before you do, and if it’s really needed and you should share it, create a second number and use it for people you don’t trust.
+Next time someone asks you for the number, think twice before you do.
+If it’s really needed and you should share it, create a second number and use it for people you don’t trust.
 That’s the right thing to do in order to prevent privacy problems and identity theft.

-There is no way to be safe and protect yourself and your children again cyberbullying without taking your personal details secure, that includes, but not limited to, numbers, credit cards, email, social media accounts, social security numbers and more.
+There is no way to be safe and protect yourself and your children against cyberbullying without making your personal details secure.
+That includes, but is not limited to, numbers, credit cards, email, social media accounts, social security numbers, and more.

-Here is another important thing, there is a huge number of fraudulent emails that scammers send each day, so, they can tell you someone will send you money for any reason, don’t let them laugh at you, no one sends money to someone else as a gift or even for any reason that looks unclear, so be careful and never reply to them, they steal your bank details and you know what that means.
+Here is another important thing, there is a huge number of fraudulent emails that scammers send each day.
+So, they can tell you someone will send you money for any reason, don’t let them laugh at you.
+No one sends money to someone else as a gift or even for any reason that looks unclear.
+Consequently, be careful and never reply to them, they steal your bank details and you know what that means.

 Create a second email

-Some sites require phone or email to verify the account, then, they’ll start sending an endless number of spam-offers and emails no one asked for.
-Even if you unsubscribe, they’ll send you from another list as they may sell your email to a third party, so, use secondary contact email for these purposes and make your primary email for personal use only.
+Some sites require a phone or email to verify the account.
+Next, they’ll start sending endless spam offers and emails no one asked for.
+Even if you unsubscribe, they’ll send you from another list as they may sell your email to a third party.
+So, use a secondary number and contact email for these purposes and make your primary email for personal use only.

 Always clean your browser history

 Now, here is the truth, when someone you don’t know sends you an email, it can contain a hidden file that will work hidden on the computer without noticing that.
-Forget all the antivirus tools and what they do, some hackers build new strategies and tools that even software developers and not aware of.
-So, my advice is, never click on any suspicious link in your email even if it’s urgent.
+Forget all the antivirus tools and what they do.
+Some hackers build new strategies and tools that even software developers are not aware of.
+So, my advice is, never to click on any suspicious link in your email even if it’s urgent.

-If you received an email from Payaap or any other site asking you for action to do a thing, don’t click on that, instead, type in the site address manually on your browser and access it from there.
+If you received an email from Paypal or any other site asking you for action to do a thing, don’t click on that.
+Instead, type in the site address manually on your browser and access it from there.
 That’s safer and better for you.

-Also, sometimes people pretend to be Facebook or other site and they use the same logo, email template and everything you can imagine and ask you to change the password or take action, never click anywhere on these emails.
+Also, sometimes people pretend to be Facebook or another site and they use the same logo, email template, and everything you can imagine and ask you to change the password or take action, never click anywhere on these emails.
 You have the option to manually type the URL all the time.

-To see where a ULR goes to without click on it, use my method above by hovering over it and see the full address on the bottom of the web page.
-However, if still unable to detect if it’s legit or has a suspicious behavior, then, it’s better to use a virtual page opener and scanner tool like VirusTotal that creates a snapshot of the full page, so, you know if the URL redirects to a scam site or not without touching it.
+To see where a URL goes without clicking on it, use my method above by hovering over it and seeing the full address at the bottom of the web page.
+However, if still unable to detect if it’s legit or has suspicious behavior, then, it’s better to use a virtual page opener and scanner tool like VirusTotal that creates a snapshot of the full page.
+That way, you know if the URL redirects to a scam site or not without touching it.

-Here is a screenshot of it, it uses malware and malicious data from Google and Facebook, that means, if someone already reported the link you’ll find there, otherwise, the tool is free and find hidden redirects and check for fraud domains.
+Here is a screenshot of it, it uses malware and malicious data from Google and Facebook.
+That means, if someone already reported the link you’ll find it there, otherwise, the tool is free, and find hidden redirects and check for fraud domains.

 check the URL